The Port Orange Christian Church

-What does or will the Caring Ministry include?
+What does or will the Shepherd’s Hope include?

-As created the Caring Ministry will have three major areas of care concern, each with its own own ministries.
+As created the Shepherd’s Hope will have three major areas of care concern, each with its own own ministries.
 These four main groups will be:

-The One-on-One Ministries will include two existing ministries and training for two others.
-The first existing ministry is our Stephen Ministry, the second one, which will be greatly enlarged is the visitation ministry which cares for members hospitalized, in nursing homes, or home bound.
-The first of the two new one-on-one ministries is our Friend Ministry, where concerned church members are given some basic training in how to deal with friends or family members who are undergoing a stressful period in their life.
+Additionally, the first of the new Shepherd’s Hope Ministries will be our Friend Ministry, where concerned church members are given some basic training in how to deal with friends or family members who are undergoing a stressful period in their life.
 The second is our Teen Mentoring Ministry, where we give some specific training to help members be friends and confidants to teens struggling with problems specific to their age group.

 Our Homeless Ministry is comprised of the following: Palmetto House; Bridge of Hope; Peanut Butter and Jelly, and; Cold Weather Shelter.
 These already exist and the Care Ministry will aid in maintaining their structure and vitality as ongoing ministries.